danjames68/greenspeed/user/pages/01.home/03._intro/intro.en.md

         A slow website is a website that will lower your position in Google, annoy your customers and, arguably more importantly, is playing a large part in the growth of our carbon emissions.
 The energy use of the internet shocked me and it became clear that it would be a worthwhile endeavour to try and 'green the internet'\n

         Many small businesses only need simple flat-file sites, and if we then power them on servers powered by renewable energy we get a fast, green website that if better for SEO.
 So it's a classic win-win process.
-So that's what I do."
+So now I'm coding again."

 onpage_menu: true
 ---